-As the rate of Lyme disease grows rapidly across the United States, new research offers veterinarians a forecasting map that tells them which parts of the country are most at risk of Lyme disease infections in dogs, which could also help track and predict Lyme disease in people.
+Lyme disease is rapidly becoming more common in the United States.
+Now, new research offers veterinarians a forecasting map that tells them where dogs are most at risk for getting this infection—information that could also help track and predict Lyme disease in people.

-The forecast map, created by Michael Yabsley, a parasitologist at the University of Georgia, and Christopher McMahan, an assistant professor of mathematical sciences at Clemson University, shows the predicted Lyme disease prevalence—the percentage of dogs who are likely to test positive—by county in each of the 48 contiguous states.
+The forecast map, co-created by UGA parasitologist Michael Yabsley in collaboration with a researcher at Clemson University, shows the percentage of dogs likely to test positive broken down by county in the 48 contiguous states.
 It draws on monthly test data from veterinarians, providing the most timely picture of Lyme disease cases available.